-As a component of CAP’s Child and Family Development program, S.P.A.R.K.
+As a component of Christian Appalachian Project (CAP)’s Child and Family Development program, S.P.A.R.K.
 (Scholastic Preparation, Arts, and Recreation for Kids) serves children ages 5-18.
 The Youth Worker designs presentations and activities to engage students in academics, the arts, and recreational activities, and assists children and teens with homework in all subject areas.
 In the summer, the Youth Worker leads activities such as field trips or day camps.

 CAP AmeriCorps members also have the opportunity to participate in CAP's Volunteer Program.
 CAP Volunteers commit to direct Service, intentional Community, and Spirituality.
 In addition to their service, most CAP volunteers share in dinner and devotion several nights a week.